 The Economic Development Department and the Charles County Chamber of Commerce will host the webinar Show Me the Money on Wednesday, Aug.
 5, from 9 to 10 a.m.
 The webinar is designed to help small businesses in Charles County understand how to apply for the available financial resources.

 Maryland Restaurant Relief Fund:

 Kickstarted by OLD BAY, McCormick for Chefs, and CORECares with a contribution of $100,000, the goal of the Maryland Restaurant Relief Fund is to provide up to $2,500 in grants to as many qualifying recipients as possible to help support the Maryland restaurant industry.

 Charles County Government COVID-19 Business Relief Fund:

 Eligible businesses can apply for loans up to $5,000 with deferred repayment.
+Grants of up to $10,000 are also available.
 For even more assistance, the Economic Development Department’s existing revolving loan programs have also been adapted to address the immediate needs of county businesses.
 Funds can be used for operating expenses including payroll, suppliers, rent, and other business operating costs.

 U.S. Small Business Administration Coronavirus Relief Options: